Whatsapp

 Best Endometriosis Treatment Hospital in Delhi

 If endometriosis is not removed, it can cause pain, bloating, excess menstrual bleeding, and digestive disorders.
 Over time, this condition can also affect a person’s fertility.
-When the endometriosis tissue grows outside the uterus then it affects other body organs.
+When the endometriosis tissue grows outside the uterus, it affects other body organs.

-Endometriosis affects women during their reproductive years between the age of 25 and 35 years.
+Endometriosis affects women during their reproductive years, between the ages of 25 and 35 years.

 Endometriosis is a condition associated with high levels of chronic stress.
 The intensity of stress correlates with pain severity and prolonged disease.

-• Consider using hormonal birth control such as pills, patches with lower doses of estrogen
+• Consider using hormonal birth control such as pills or patches with lower doses of estrogen

 • Reduce the intake of alcohol as it raises estrogen levels